 November is National Diabetes Month and I wanted to take this opportunity to raise public awareness by talking a bit about what diabetes is and how service dogs can play an important role.

 There are different types of diabetes.
-They are designated as Type 1 (insulant-dependent diabetes or juvenile-onset diabetes) and accounts of about 5% of all diabetes cases.
+They are designated as Type 1 (insulant-dependent diabetes or juvenile-onset diabetes) and accounts for about 5% of all diabetes cases.
 Type 2 (non-insulant-dependent diabetes mellitus or adult-onset diabetes) which accounts for the majority of all diabetes cases covering 90%-95% of all cases.
 Its distinction is when your body produces insulin, but either doesn’t make enough or what it does make isn’t used well by your body which causes a buildup of sugar in your blood.
 Gestational diabetes is a form of diabetes that only occurs in pregnant women.
 If not properly treated, it can cause problems with mothers and their babies.
-This accounts for 2% - 10% of all pregnancies and usually resolves when a pregnancy is over.
-There are more rare types of diabetes which are caused by specific genetic syndromes, drugs, infections, surgeries and other illnesses and may account for 1% - 5% of all diabetes cases.
+This accounts for 2% – 10% of all pregnancies and usually resolves when a pregnancy is over.
+There are more rare types of diabetes that are caused by specific genetic syndromes, drugs, infections, surgeries, and other illnesses and may account for 1% – 5% of all diabetes cases.

 In all cases of diabetes, blood glucose levels are higher than normal.
 Many of the foods we eat are turned into glucose, or sugar to be used by our bodies for energy.
 The organ that is responsible for making insulin is the pancreas, which lies near the stomach.
 If you have diabetes, it will be classified by one of the definitions above.

 There is also Pre-diabetes which is described by raised levels of your blood glucose level, but not to the extent of being able to be classified as diabetes.
-One in three American adults have pre-diabetes and of those people the majority don’t know it.
+One in three American adults have pre-diabetes and of those people, the majority don’t know it.
 Excessive weight is a major cause of pre-diabetes and diabetes.
 Of those people who do not lose weight and only do moderate exercise will develop Type 2 diabetes within three years.

-Diabetes can lead to serious medical complication such as heart disease, kidney failure, blindness and amputation of extremities such as the toe, foot or even leg.
+Diabetes can lead to serious medical complications such as heart disease, kidney failure, blindness and amputation of extremities such as the toe, foot or even leg.
 Diabetes is the seventh leading cause of death in the United States.

 GENERAL INFORMATION ON INVISIBLE DISABILITIES

-I would like to cover one of the lesser known types of service dogs that would fall under the larger umbrella of the Medical Alert Type of Service dogs.
-Since Diabetes is an “ invisible disability ”, (a disability that is not readily apparent, such as by the use of a wheelchair or other medical apparatus which makes a disability self-evident).
+I would like to cover one of the lesser-known types of service dogs that would fall under the larger umbrella of the Medical Alert Type of Service dogs.
+Since diabetes is an “ invisible disability ”, (a disability that is not readily apparent, such as by the use of a wheelchair or other medical apparatus which makes a disability self-evident).
 It is one that I would like to highlight here in the interest of public awareness and education.

 Having an invisible disability myself, Post Traumatic Stress Disorder (PTSD), I see and sometimes hear what and how some people think about and react to me having a dog accompanying me into places of business.
 Their impression often seems to be that I am just bringing my pet dog into stores because I want her to be around me.I have found by talking to people, that they don’t automatically think of all of the different types of disabilities that are out there and how service dogs can and do play very important roles in either mitigating a person’s disability or alerting to them so that the person with the disability has the opportunity to take some kind of action, whether it is to take medication, get to a safe place, remove yourself from a situation or alert others of a medical problem.